 I wonder how many kiddos are not here because lots of good Presbyterians listened to their Pastor during his 30 year tenure.

-Every year around the time of my birthday, in addition to studying how much my face is changing and looking older and how hair keeps magically growing on my chin (shallow, but true), I sometimes grow introspective and wonder what this world would be like without me in it (kinda deep, but true…and I don’t mean that to sound arrogant or prideful.
-It’s just my own, personal introspection).
-I instantly think of my immediate family.
-Would Erik have even become married?
+Sometimes I wonder what life would be like if my mom had made a different choice.
+Would Erik even get married?
 He is a super picky guy.
 One of his friends said he was like an oil-change service, with an 18 point check- list of what he needed/wanted in a future girlfriend or wife.
 What about Claire?
-Who would’ve adopted her?
+Who would have adopted her?
 And Logan, we almost didn’t even get him in the first place.
-What if he was being raised by his birth father right now?
+What if he was being raised by his birth-father right now?
 His birth-father who has a criminal record, by the way.
 How would he turn out?
 And what about Khloe?
 I’m pretty sure she would still be stuck in a Ukrainian orphanage, just waiting to age out.
 I don’t believe she would do well out on her own.
 And those are just four people in my immediate circle.
-(And since we are on topic, I just have to say how thankful I am for all three of my kids’ birthmothers.
-It would have been so easy for them to choose a different outcome for their pregnancies.
-I am so glad they chose life, because I can’t imagine not having the privilege of being their mom.)

 I believe God has a purpose for each of us on the face of the earth.
 We are here not just for ourselves, but to help and serve and to love other people.
 Every human life matters and every human life is meant to interconnect with other human lives!
 We all need each other.
 Maybe your story is supposed to intersect with mine, and vice versa.
 And what we do makes a difference, even if we can’t see it.
 Please read this post for more encouragement: Small Things with Great Love.